Trump's Supreme Court pick needs Senate approval: A look at the confirmation process

-President Trump is expected to announce his pick for a Supreme Court justice on July 9 – less than two weeks after Anthony Kennedy announced his retirement from the bench.
+President Trump will announce his pick for a Supreme Court justice on July 9 – less than two weeks after Anthony Kennedy announced his retirement from the bench.

-Ahead of the president’s official announcement, here’s what you need to know about the nomination process.
+Ahead of the president’s official announcement Monday night, here’s what you need to know about the nomination process.

 The nomination

-Amy Coney Barrett, Brett Kavanaugh and Raymond Kethledge have emerged as the top three candidates for Trump, multiple sources told Fox News.
-The other three potential choices are: Thomas Hardiman, Joan Larsen and Amul Thapar.
+Amy Coney Barrett, Thomas Hardiman, Brett Kavanaugh and Raymond Kethledge have emerged as the top four candidates for Trump, Fox News has previously reported.

 The hearing